Palem1988/blocknetdx-utils/README.md

   - content type (hexadecimal, numeric, alpha-numeric, garbage data, or a mix of them).
   - valid / invalid nature of parameter.

 # Testing groups

 - Unit tests for each API.
 - Single API sequences.
 - Random multi API sequences.
 - Ordered multi API sequences.

-# Difference between Single API Sequences and Unit Tests.

-It's easy to think they are similar, but they do not work the same way.
-- Single API sequence tests use input parameters that are generated from random character classes.
-User can set boundaries to randomness and even choose to generate valid data or a mix of valid / invalid data.
-- Unit tests will test sequentially *for sure* some defined character classes and combinations of them to generate invalid random data.

-In short, the source of the randomness is not the same.
-Moreover, Single API sequence tests record the timing distribution for further analysis.
-To check for example for RPC slowing response times.
-There is no speed consideration in Unit Tests.

-Both type of tests are therefore complementary and not really overlapping.
-They may occasionally overlap, but only on rare instances.

 # Program outputs